 Does what it says on the tin.
-This mod will allow you to add the developer console to the title screen and use our compiled list of Bannerlord cheats and console commands.
+The Developer Console mod allows you to add the developer console to the title screen and use our compiled list of Bannerlord cheats and console commands.

-If you want to be the ultimate bannerlord (what even is a bannerlord, actually?), then this customisation mod is the way to do it.
+If you want to hold a custom banner that will make your enemies quake in their boots, then the BannerEditor mod is the way to do it.
 It unlocks even more editing options so you can create brightly coloured masterpieces to charge into battle with.

 Lame horses are not lame